Matthew Collins

 Matthew runs presentation, public speaking and Explore Shakespeare workshops for businesses, schools and social organisations.

-He gives regular talks and speeches.
-This year he spoke at The European Speechwriters Network conference at Exeter College, Oxford.
+Last year he spoke at The European Speechwriters Network conference at Exeter College, Oxford.

 And he launched We Sons of World War Two Vets, a podcast about men who fought in World War Two whose stories are told by their sons.
-The latest, Episode 9 - Richard and Jack, about ace night-fighter pilot, Jack Foster, was published in August '25.

 For more information about the We Sons of World War Two Vets podcast click here.